 Savings Potential Consider first the savings side of the picture.
 The situation here is mixed and varies greatly between countries.
-Some of the very poor countries, such as Chad, Ghana, Ethiopia, Madagascar, Sierra Leone, and Uganda, have negative saving or save only 0 to 6 percent of their GDPs.
+Some of the very poor countries, such as Burundi, Chad, Ghana, Guinea, Liberia, Madagascar, Mozambique, and Sierra Leone, have negative saving or save only 0 to 7 percent of their GDPs.
 The people are simply too poor to save a significant portion of their incomes.
-Interestingly, however, other developing countries save as large a percentage of their domestic outputs as do advanced industrial countries.
-In 2003 India and China saved 22 and 47 percent of their domestic outputs, respectively, compared to 26 percent for Japan, 22 percent for Germany, and 14 percent for the United States.
-The problem is that the domestic outputs of the DVCs are so low that even when saving rates are comparable to those of advanced nations, the total volume of saving is not large.
+Interestingly, however, some middle-income countries save a larger percentage of their domestic outputs than do advanced industrial countries.
+In 2008 India and China saved 38 and 54 percent of their domestic outputs, respectively, compared to 29 percent for Japan, 26 percent for Germany, and 14 percent for the United States.
+The problem is that the domestic outputs of the DVCs are so low that even when saving rates are larger than those of advanced nations, the total volume of saving is not large.